Skip to main content

 The three layers are complementary.
 The input hook catches what it can deterministically.
 The instruction catches what the model can recognize.
 The output hook provides audit evidence and catches leakage that the instruction missed.
 No single layer is sufficient alone.

-When a persona flags something, and the developer intentionally chose to do it differently, the organization needs a mechanism to say "this is an approved exception."
-Without this, every guardrail violation becomes a battle, and engineers start ignoring review findings.
+When a persona or policy check flags something, and the team intentionally chose to do it differently, the organization needs a mechanism to say "this is an approved exception."
+Without this, every guardrail violation becomes a battle, and engineers start ignoring findings.

 This is complementary to the temporary elevation pattern (where a developer needs a one-time bypass for debugging).
-ADRs handle permanent, approved deviations.
+Policy exceptions handle approved, time-bounded deviations.
 Temporary elevation handles emergency access with audit trail and auto-expiry.
 A mature governance system needs both.

 Numeric trait weights